Stepping Reflex In Babies: Definition, Types & Significance

 Below are the other newborn reflexes found in babies (3) (4).

 1. Palmar grasp reflex: The newborn curls their fingers around an object or a finger when you stroke their palm with it.
-This reflex disappears by the age of six months.
+This grasping reflex in babies disappears by the age of six months.

 1. Plantar grasp: When you stroke the sole of the baby’s feet, the baby opens the toes and curls the feet inward.
 Plantar grasp disappears between nine and 12 months of age.

 1. Moro reflex: The baby reacts to a loud noise by throwing back the head, extending legs, arms, and neck, and then quickly bringing the arms closer to the body.
 The baby may also cry during the reflex.
-The Moro or startle reflex peaks around one month of age and disappears by the age of two months, although some babies may show it for a few additional months.
+The Moro (startle) reflex in babies peaks around one month of age and disappears by the age of two months, although some babies may show it for a few additional months.

 The baby reacts to a loud noise by extending legs, arms, and neck.